 Don’t Look Back is a song by Boston that was released as a single in 1978.
 The song was written by Tom Scholz.
 Tom Scholz is super famous for his overlay guitar tracks.
 Don’t Look Back is one of the band’s best guitar duo riff songs.

-13. Thin Lizzy “The Boys Are Back In Town”
+13. “The Boys Are Back In Town” By Thin Lizzy

 The Boys Are Back In Town is a single released by the band Thin Lizzy in 1976.
 The song peaked at the number 1 position in Ireland and number 8 on UK Single Charts.
 The song was re-released in 1991.
 The Boys Are Back In Town is a gold-certified blues rock song.